 You should also check with your doctor about which vaccinations you may need.
-Packing anti-malaria tablets and mosquito repellent is a must, as is drinking plenty of water and using sunscreen. –Kathryn Burrington of Boutique Gambia
+Packing anti-malaria tablets and mosquito repellent is a must, as is drinking plenty of water and using sunscreen. –Kathryn Burrington of Travels With Kat

 READ MORE: The Ultimate Beach Vacation Packing List

 Ghana is something of an up-and-coming travel destination in Africa, particularly on the heels of its 2019 “Year of Return” campaign, which encouraged African diasporans to visit the country and invest in Africa.